-Over the past two years Trust members exclusively voted for your inaugural entrants into the then newly created Hall Of Fame.
+Over the years Trust members exclusively voted for your inaugural entrants into the then newly created Hall Of Fame.
 This proved very successful with the initial 14 polling the most votes as follows:-

 Newcastle born Peter joined us for his first spell in 1977 from Newcastle Blue Star, staying until 1979, before heading south to join Tommy Docherty at Queens Park Rangers.
 He stayed for less than one season making one solitary appearance in West London before returning in 1980, this time staying until 1986.
 In total he made 215 appearances netting 45 goals, after which he returned from whence he came to Newcastle Blue Star.

 Glasgow born Ian made 39 appearances for the club scoring an impressive 17 goals in his relatively short spell with the club.
 He was sold to Brechin City part way through season 2007/08 and it’s a mark of how that season went that he remained top scorer till the end with 10 goals.

 Warren Hawke (born 20 September 1970) played for Sunderland, Berwick Rangers and Greenock Morton and is a cult hero to Sunderland fans, for being in the team that made it to Wembley for the FA Cup final and to beat Newcastle in the play off final.
 He is also fondly remembered by Berwick fans and Morton fans who nicknamed him “The Legend”.
 In a career that spanned six other clubs Warren clocked up 369 appearances scoring 83 goals.

 TOMMY GRAHAM (Pictured right)